ColdTrick/profile_manager/README.txt

 They can fill in the information but it wont show as their profile type wont match but I dont think they should be able to see the categories as they wont show.
 Is this just the way it is on is it a bug?

 == 4.
 Version history ==
+x.x:
+- added: plugin setting for positioning of "About me" (above or below profile fields; default below)
+- fixed: support for new page_handler requirements Elgg 1.8.1

 7.0 beta (2011-09-26):

 - added: support for 1.8 (multiple changes)